Looking for some of the best logos of all time and their meaning?

 Prada is one of the leading Italian Luxury fashion houses.
 It was established in 1913.
 Prada built its first logo with two elements of the House of Savoy’s heraldry which is the coat of arms and the rope.

 The idea behind the Prada logo is minimalism and refinement.
-This brand has always had a black color against a white background.
+This brand has always had a white color against a black background.
 In most cases, gold is also part of the logo color.
 The brand name has the same custom font as before.
 The word was formed with uppercase letters, adopted back in 1919.

 Top 10 Best Bank & Finance Logos